translate/pootle/docs/server/commands.rst

 sync_stores
 ^^^^^^^^^^^

+.. versionchanged:: 2.7

-This command will save all translations currently in the database to the file system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.
+Save all translations currently in the database to the file system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.

 .. note:: Disabled projects are skipped.